 # 24 Never take yourself too seriously.

 Learn how to laugh at yourself.
-Be serious about what you do, but not too serious about yourself.
+Be serious about what you do, but don’t take yourself too seriously.

 # 25 You never know which prospect will pursue an organic networking opportunity with a vengeance.